SarangVehale/website-downloader/README.md

-ertainly!
-Below is a sample `README.md` for your project, which describes the functionality and how to use it.

----

 # Website Downloader

 A Python script to download websites and save them in a ZIP file.
 The script supports downloading HTML, CSS, JS, and image resources, and it organizes them into folders.
 Each downloaded website is saved in a unique folder and ZIP file, ensuring that there is no conflict between different websites.